tc39/proposal-temporal/explainer.md

 #### Difference

-The difference operation implimented via the `minus` method on temporal objects allow taking the difference between like objects, resulting in an `Interval`.
+The difference operation implimented via the `minus` method on temporal objects allow taking the difference between like objects, resulting in an `Duration`.
 The specificity of the interval will depend on the objects involved.

 Example:
- * CivilDate - will produce an Interval with potential *non-zero* values in `years`, `months` and `days` with all other fields nulled out.
+ * CivilDate - will produce an Duration with potential *non-zero* values in `years`, `months` and `days` with all other fields nulled out.
- * CivilTime - will prodce an Interval with potential *non-zero* values in `hours`, `minutes`,  `seconds`, `milliseconds`, `microseconds` and `nanoeconds` with all other fields nulled out.
+ * CivilTime - will prodce an Duration with potential *non-zero* values in `hours`, `minutes`,  `seconds`, `milliseconds`, `microseconds` and `nanoeconds` with all other fields nulled out.
- * `CivilDateTime` - will produce an Interval where all fields are potentially *non-zero*
+ * `CivilDateTime` - will produce an Duration where all fields are potentially *non-zero*

 #### Addition

 The addition operation is implemented via the `plus` method on temporal objects.
-These methods take an IntervalLike as an argument that is first converted to an actual Interval.
+These methods take an DurationLike as an argument that is first converted to an actual Duration.
 That means that *non-integer* value in interval fields will be floored.

 Adding an interval to a type means taking only the corresponding interval values and ignoring all others.